gch144/Arithmetic-and-Logical-Expression-Evaluator/README.md

+#Program constructing syntax tree and evaluating expressions with arithmetic and logical operators, with ().
+Ensure the priority of operators is considered (e.g.* has precedence over +).
+Show the syntax tree and evaluate the value of the expression.

 ### Files
 - `main.py`: This script allows the user to enter an expression and evaluates it using the syntax tree.
 - `syntax_tree.py`: This module contains the implementation of the syntax tree and the evaluation logic.